tomjoht/documenting-apis/_docs/Publishing APIs/pubapis_hats.md

 section: publishingapis
 ---

-## Can I use a help authoring tool?

 Help authoring tools (HATs) refer to the common toolset often used by technical writers.
 Common HATs include MadCap Flare, Adobe Robohelp, Author-it, and more.
 Sure, you can use these tools to create API documentation.

 Here's a sample help output from Flare for the Photobucket API: